Lean Characteristic Set

 Proof

-The rank of computed characteristic set \(\le \) the rank of the input list.
+The order of computed characteristic set \(\le \) the order of the input list.

 Proof